sungnga/react-revents/README.md

   - An action is an object and it has a type and payload properties
   - We can destructure the type and payload properties from the action in the 2nd arg
 - The reducer function usually uses a switch statement to check for the action type.
 It tries to find that particular action type and returns with the updated state
-  - Now, we never want to change the state itself.
+  - Now, we never want to mutate the state itself.
 Instead, we return the initial state and only update a property in the state.
 In this case, we want to increase or decrease the data state based on the type of action we send to the reducer
 - Also in a reducer function, we always want to return a default state, because we might not find an action type we're looking for
   ```javascript
   const initialState = {